willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 :time: 6 weeks
 :impact:
-    * improved visibility on set of crash reports by fixing symbolication and signatures
+    * improved visibility 3% (10k / 300k) of Firefox crash reports from Windows
-    * better understanding of consequences of sampling Firefox / Windows < 8.1
+      users by fixing symbolication and signatures
-      / ESR crash reports
+    * better understanding of consequences from sampling Firefox / Windows < 8.1 / ESR crash reports

 Summary
 =======

-In November, 2021, we wrote up a bug in the Tecken product to support download symbols files using the code file and code id.
+In November 2021, we wrote up a bug in the Tecken product to support download symbols files using the code file and code id.

-In July, 2023, Mozilla migrated users for Windows 7, 8, and 8.1 from Firefox release channel to ESR channel.
+In July 2023, Mozilla migrated users for Windows 7, 8, and 8.1 from Firefox release channel to ESR channel.
 Firefox / Windows / release is sampled by the Socorro collector, so the system only accepts and processes 10% of incoming crash reports.
 When the users were migrated, their crash reports moved to an